AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Factory/getters.md

 **get_pair**

-This getter takes two addresses as argument and return the pair contract address (or None if not found)
+This getter takes two addresses as argument and return the pair contract address (or None if not found):
 ```rust
     fn get_pair(&self, token_a: AccountId, token_b: AccountId) -> Option<AccountId> {
     self.data::<data::Data>().get_pair.get(&(token_a, token_b))